 Yes.
 We’ve put in a good number of hours — as many as we could have given a device in our possession — and have come to the conclusion that the OPPO F7’s watered-down cousin isn’t as watered down as you might think.
 We’d even argue that if image quality isn’t high on your wish list and you find the Apple iPhone X-inspired notch to be particularly bothersome, you’d probably be happier — and not down by at least P4,000 ($75), too — with the Youth version.

 Really, if you love to play games on your mobile device but can’t drop serious cash on a recent Android flagship, you’d be hard-pressed to find a better blend of performance and price.
+It also helps to have a good streaming internet router to help you stay connected.
 Read on to find out why we think the OPPO F7 Youth is the best gaming phone you can purchase for under P15,000 ($281).

 In lieu of describing the phone’s fancy outward appearance and how it feels to be used overall as a daily driver, we’ve decided to focus on how the chassis itself lends well to handheld gaming, in landscape mode.